YARC-Official/docs/play-modes.md

 # 🎸 Guitar & Bass

 ## 5 Fret
-The classic model; five color-coded fret buttons on the neck, a two-way strum bar on the body, a tilt sensor and a whammy bar.
+The classic model; five color-coded fret buttons on the neck, a two-way strum bar on the body, a tilt sensor, and a whammy bar.

 Note gems come towards you along a five-lane highway; you play those notes primarily by holding down the matching fret buttons and strumming as they reach the strike line, though some notes - HOPOs and Taps - may be played merely with well-timed fretting.
 Sustain notes have a visible trail that follows behind them, with extra points awarded for keeping the right frets held throughout.
 Lastly, Open notes span the width of the highway, and are played without holding any fret buttons.
 Playing enough notes correctly in sequence will increase your score multiplier, up to a maximum of 4× for Guitar, or 6× for Bass.
 A missed or incorrect note will reset the multiplier to 1×.